-The criminal justice major emphasizes a multidisciplinary and experiential approach to crime, justice, and the reduction of violence.
+The criminal justice major emphasizes a multidisciplinary and experiential approach to crime and justice.
 It is a liberal arts major, requiring students to think critically, contemplate and appreciate alternative viewpoints, and communicate effectively.
 It encourages students to take both an analytical and experiential approach to criminal justice.

 The major shows students the “working side of the street,” encouraging them to interact with people on the front lines of the criminal justice system and to confront real‐life issues.
 Courses in the major take students to criminal justice sites, such as corrections facilities, police departments, courts, and community agencies.
 Many classes include guest speakers who will discuss first‐hand experiences with specific aspects of criminality and crime prevention.